Adaptive Human Trajectory Prediction via Latent Corridors: Experimental Setup

 \subsection{Metrics}

 Our experiments are evaluated using the Average Displacement Error (ADE)~\cite{pellegrini2009you} and Final Displacement Error (FDE)~\cite{alahi2016social} metrics.
-ADE is the average $l_2$ error between the entire predicted and ground truth trajectory, while FDE is the $l_2$ error between just the final point of the predicted trajectory and the final point of the ground truth trajectory.
+ADE is the average $l_2$ error between the entire predicted and ground truth trajectory, while FDE is the $l_2$ error between just the final point of the predicted and ground truth trajectories.